vishalgit101/UrlShortener-RedisCaching-EmailMicroService-RabbitMQ-Backend/README.md

 ---

+## 📂 Postman Collection & Testing
+The repository includes a comprehensive Postman collection to facilitate immediate testing of all API endpoints.

+**Location:** `postman/UrlShortener.postman_collection.json`

+### How to use the collection:
+1. Navigate to the **postman** folder in the root directory.
+2. Open Postman and click on **Import**.
+3. Drag and drop the `UrlShortener.postman_collection.json` file.
+4. Set up your environment variables (e.g., `baseUrl`) to point to `http://localhost:8080` for local testing.

+---

 ## ☁️ Live Deployment & DevOps
 The application utilizes a cloud-native approach.
 The source code is built into a Docker image and deployed to Render.